telerik/winforms-docs/scheduler/appointments-and-dialogs/working-with-appointments.md

 ---
 title: Working with Appointments
-page_title: Working with Appointments | UI for WinForms Documentation
+page_title: Working with Appointments | RadScheduler
-description: Working with Appointments
+description: The article explains how scheduler appointments can be created and modified.
 slug: winforms/scheduler/appointments-and-dialogs/working-with-appointments
 tags: working,with,appointments
 published: True